-“We had worked with costume designer Lindy Hemming for years and she really wanted to use Sunspel in the film,” says Nicholas Brooke, CEO of Sunspel.
+“We had worked with costume designer Lindy Hemming for years and she really wanted to use Sunspel in the film,” says Sunspel CEO Nicholas Brooke.
 “After visiting our factory, she picked a polo shirt from the archive and we updated it with a contemporary fit for Daniel.”

-But it’s the 1860-born brand’s undies Bond favours for Spectre.
-“At this stage we don’t know what will be visible in the film but we sent our stretch cotton trunks and briefs in navy and white.”
+But it’s the 1860-born brand’s underwear that Bond favours for Spectre.
+“We sent our stretch cotton trunks and briefs in navy and white.”

 From Sean Connery’s Anthony Sinclair suits – worn by the Scotsman for every Bond film from Dr. No (1962) to Diamonds Are Forever (1971) – to Pierce Brosnan’s appearances in Brioni, Bond has always been defined by his tailoring.

 But while tradition-steeped British and Italian tailoring houses have outfitted 007 for the bulk of his career, 2008’s reboot of the brand, Quantum of Solace, saw Texan-born eveningwear designer Tom Ford take the reins.

 And for good reason.
 Known for his contemporary takes on mid-century menswear, Ford combines premium materials, slim, form-flattering cuts and exemplary Italian craftsmanship to create tailoring – from Quantum of Solace’s overcoats to Skyfall’s ‘O’Connor’ dinner jacket – that looks modern while on Her Majesty’s secret service.